LukasHoelsch/Measurement-uncertainty-calculation/README.md

 <!-- In the main script, the number of sampling points and the maximum values of the motor are set, as it is shown in the figure below.
 <img src="./Figures/readme/settings.png" width="350"> -->

-The general settings are defined at the beginning of the evaluation script.
+The general settings are defined at the beginning of the `evaluation.m` script.

 ````matlab
 %% Settings for the calculation
 % rotational speed sampling points